QuanyiLi/MADDPG-Congestion-Control-Based-on-OMNETPP/README.md

 ## Code
 Source code of algorithm can be accessed.

-The code of .cc files will be released soon.
-Now you can only access the c++ header files of the TE-Env.

 ## Run and Train Your Model
 By the compiled MADDPG.exe, you can train your own model !!!